Scalingo/go-fssync/README.md

 // Preserve Owner/Group (require root), will return an error otherwise fssync.PreserveOwnership

+// Ignore if files are being deleted during the sync (if a process is
+// creating/destroyging quickly files in the source, it might happen) fssync.IgnoreNotFound
 ```

 By default the copy is based on the size + modification date